holidaycheck/tech-blog/_posts/2019-06-08-browsertools#2-waterfall.md

 Often `fetchStart` has the value `0ms`.
 That is because the according resource started to be fetched right away after the `startTime` was recorded.
 In the end this is an browser internal, the [spec only says it as the "time immediately before the user agent starts to fetch the resource"][7].
 But it also means that **no redirect** took place, see the image from the spec below.

+The attribute `requestStart` has the timestamp when the real data are about to be requested, that means after DNS lookup(s), TCP handshakes.
+The spec says it is the ["time immediately before the user agent starts requesting the resource from the server, or from relevant application caches or from local resources"][8].
+That means all optimization on this resource up to here are mostly infrastructure related or connection caching related and require often more effort.

+The next interesting attribute is `responseStart` which the spec describes as the ["time immediately after the user agent receives the first byte of the response from relevant application caches, or from local resources or from the server"][9].
+If this time is very high, it is most likely the server that takes it easy delivering the resource, this might be a resource to be optimized.

 <figure>
     <img src="/img/posts/2019-06-08-browsertools-2/resource-timing-overview-modified.png" alt="resource-timing-overview" class="centered" />
     <figcaption>The graph illustrates the timing attributes defined by the PerformanceResourceTiming interface</figcaption>